GitMirroring/gnuboot/site/download.md

 an rsync command into crontab and pull the files into a directory on your web server.

+If you are going to mirror the entire set, it is recommended that you allocate at least 25GiB.
+Libreboot's rsync is currently about 12GiB, so allocating 25GiB will afford you plenty of space for the future.
+At minimum, you should ensure that at least 15-20GiB of space is available, for your Libreboot mirror.

 *It is highly recommended that you use the libreboot.org mirror*, if you wish to host an official mirror.
 Otherwise, if you simply want to create your own local mirror, you should use one of the other mirrors, which sync from